Shakespeare's funerary monument: Inscriptions

 Beneath the figure is engraved an epitaph in Latin and a poem in English.
 The epitaph reads:

 The first line translates as "A Pylian in judgement, a Socrates in genius, a Maro in art," comparing Shakespeare to Nestor the wise King of Pylos, to the Greek philosopher Socrates, and to the Roman poet Virgil (whose last name, or cognomen was Maro).
-The second reads "The earth buries him, the people mourn him, Olympus possesses him," referring to Mount Olympus, the home of the Greek gods.
+The second reads "Earth covers, people mourn, Olympus holds".
+Mount Olympus refers to the home of the Greek gods.